-Busyness strangles, meaningful, life-giving friendships.
-Hurried people simply don’t have the space to maintain friendships or invest in building new ones.
+Busyness strangles meaningful, life-giving relationships.
+Hurried people simply don’t have the space to maintain friendships or invest in new ones.

-Then there’s kids.
-Kids might suffer more than anyone from our lust-filled affair with busyness and hurry.
-As a father of two, I feel it’s my duty to protect my boys from boredom.
-But, today, as they put socks on their hands, running frantically through the house trying to catch a flying monster, I wondered if I needed a 3 and 4-year-old to protect me.
+Then there are kids.
+Kids might suffer more than anyone from our busyness and hurry.
+As a father of three, I feel it’s my duty to protect my kids from boredom.
+But, today, as they put socks on their hands, running frantically through the house trying to catch a flying monster, I wonder if I need my kids to protect me.

-Carefree timelessness is the oxygen that keeps meaningful relationship alive, and the birthplace of wonder, joy, and creativity.
+Carefree timelessness is the oxygen that keeps meaningful relationships alive, and the birthplace of wonder, joy, and creativity.

 5. A hurried life leads to a superficial, meaningless existence.